dos1/flow3r-firmware/docs/badge/firmware.rst

 Updating Firmware
 -----------------

-Download a release from **TODO**, extract the tarball and follow instructions in the README.
+Download a `release <https://git.flow3r.garden/flow3r/flow3r-firmware/-/releases>`_, extract the tarball and follow instructions in the README.
 There will be notes on how to perform updates through either :ref:`Disk Mode`, `Recovery Mode`_ or through a low-level flash_.

-Or, if you're at CCCamp2023, visit one of our firmware update stations.
+Or, if you're at CCCamp2023, visit our firmware update station, once it is availble.

 .. [#WL] Wear leveling, to protect internal flash from death by repeat sector write.